GoneRogueProductions/chordcss/readme.md

 - Hassle-free CSS
 - Built-in colors
 - Makes your code tidier
+- Hosted online and of course is open source under GPL v3!
 ## Get Started
 To get started, well you can't.
 Yet.
 # For more, read the wiki.